 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If your doctor has ordered you to undergo a blood test, you might be wondering how much this procedure is going to cost.
-You might also be confused as to whether some or all of the cost will be covered by Medicare or your private health insurance fund, so let’s take a look at how blood tests work and whether you will need to pay for them out of your own pocket.
+If your doctor has ordered you to undergo a pathology or blood test, you might be wondering how much this procedure is going to cost.
+You might also be confused as to whether some or all of the cost will be covered by Medicare or your private health insurance fund.
+Let’s take a look at how blood tests work and whether you will need to pay for them out of your own pocket.

 Does private health insurance cover blood tests?

-However, even if cover for the cost of a blood test is provided by Medicare and/or private health insurance, there may be some out-of-pocket costs.
+Keep in mind that even if cover for the cost of a blood test is provided by Medicare or private health insurance, there may be some out-of-pocket costs.
 This occurs if the pathology costs are greater than the Medicare rebate and the amount covered by your private health fund.

 The Australian Government provides funding for a wide range of pathology tests through the Medicare Benefits Schedule (MBS).
 However, you will only be eligible for a rebate on a blood test listed on the MBS if the following conditions are met:

 - The pathology test must be requested by your treating practitioner (the practitioner must be registered with Medicare)

 - There must be a medical reason for the blood test

 - Your blood sample must be sent to a pathology laboratory that is approved by Medicare